telerik/reporting-docs/report-items/graph/chart-types/area.md

 ## Creating Area Charts Manually

-This section will shows how to manually create a Stacked Area chart.
+This section will show how to manually create a Stacked Area chart.

 ### 1. Add the Graph